1846-1968

 Middleton Towers Level crossing

-The crossing gates at Middleton Towers are said to be the original gates from when the railway was in operation.
+The crossing gates at Middleton Towers were said to be the original gates from when the railway was in operation until 2024 when sadly one of the gates was damaged.

 In Autumn 2023, a freight service departs from Middleton Towers.